 | Aggressive | Can quickly gain control of the board and put pressure on the opponent. | May leave weaknesses in their own position and be vulnerable to counterattacks. |

-| Defensive | Can withstand strong attacks from the opponent and slowly build up a position. | May struggle to create opportunities for themselves and may have trouble breaking through the opponent's defenses. |
+| Defensive | Can withstand strong attacks from the opponent and slowly build up a position. | May struggle to create opportunities for themselves and may have trouble breaking through. |

 | Positional | Can create strong positions on the board and control the center of the board. | May struggle with aggressive opponents who can disrupt carefully planned positions. |